 - Peru balsam

 Some children may have reactions to other oils that are not included in this list.
 Try a skin test on a small area to see if it triggers a reaction to protect your child.
 Until you have had the opportunity to do a fair amount of research to feel confident in your use of essential oils, it is best to keep them stored away with other home remedies out of reach of children.

 Relaxation can help you achieve success in your everyday life just by providing you with a bit of mental clarity.
 Reducing stress is vital to running a healthy and happy household, and essential oils can help you accomplish this.
 Your full-time job (not being a mom, the job that pays the bills) may be causing you a lot of stress, even making you sick, but essential oils can help lessen the anxiety that comes with a hard job.

 If you are lucky enough to be a mom with a lock on their bathroom and bedroom door, escaping to the shower or tub is a great way to unwind after a long day.
 You can also utilize the following to help soothe your child at the end of a stimulating day: Start by removing any chemical-filled bath oils or bath bombs and replacing them with soothing essential oils to get the same, if not better, result.
 If you only have time for a quick shower, step into a steamy shower with some lavender or eucalyptus oils to create your home sauna.

 Depending on the ailment, there are different ways to utilize essential oils.
 They can be used topically, as an inhaler, ingested (if graded for edibility) or as aromatherapy.
 Use your knowledge as a consumer when considering the purity of the oils that you are choosing.

-No matter the purity of the oils, all oils should be diluted prior to use, especially when administering to kids.
-For children, it should be reduced to 0.25 per cent, which equates to one drop to four tablespoons of carrier oils.
+No matter the purity of the oils, all oils should be diluted before use, especially when administered to kids.
+It should be reduced to 0.25 per cent for children, which equates to one drop to four tablespoons of carrier oils.